 Numerous signal transduction proteins, including members of the Ras GTPase superfamily, require posttranslational attachment of an isoprenoid lipid group for proper function.
-A major focus of the lab is on understanding the structural enzymology of the protein prenyltransferase family of lipid modifying enzymes.
-We have determined high resolution, three-dimensional structures of human protein farnesyltransferase (FTase), an enzyme that is considered a promising anticancer drug target.
-Inhibitors of FTase cause tumor regression in animals and are currently being evaluated in clinical trials for the treatment of human cancer.
-Subsequently, we have determined a complete series of structures representing the major steps along the reaction coordinate of this enzyme.
-From these observations can be deduced the structural determinants of substrate specificity and an unusual mechanism in which product release requires binding of substrate, analogous to classically processive enzymes.
+Our research has contributed to understanding the structural enzymology of the protein prenyltransferase family of lipid modifying enzymes.
+We have determined the first three-dimensional structures of human protein farnesyltransferase (FTase) and geranylgeranyltransferase I (GGTase-1), enzymes that are considered promising anticancer drug targets.
+Subsequently, we have determined a complete series of structures representing the major steps along the reaction coordinate of these enzymes.
+From these observations we deduced the structural determinants of substrate specificity and an unusual mechanism in which product release requires binding of substrate, analogous to classically processive enzymes.
 We published a series of papers with chemists from both academia and industry that define binding modes for human protein farnesyltransferase inhibitors (FTIs) and describe their mechanism of inhibition.

 DNA Mismatch Repair.